kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Funnel validates the request and forwards it to the Realtime Controller.
+* The Funnel validates the request and forwards it to the Real-time Controller.

-* The Realtime Controller calls the HotelClerk internal component to create the subscription.
+* The Real-time Controller registers the subscription with the HotelClerk, an internal component that acts as a lookup table of subscribers.

 * The HotelClerk calls the DSL component to normalize the filters and register the subscription (see [DSL Readme](https://github.com/kuzzleio/kuzzle/blob/master/lib/api/dsl/README.md) for more details).
-* Promises functions are resolved to forward the channel ID from the HotelClerk to the Proxy
+It then sends a response which includes the `channel` ID back to the Proxy.

-* The Proxy triggers the callback, which emits a `<requestId>` event containing the subscribed channel ID to the Websocket client.
+* The Proxy then sends a response to the Client, which includes a `<requestId>` and the `channel` ID, and looks like this:

-Sample response content:

 ```javascript
 {
   "requestId": "ed4faaff-253a-464f-a6b3-387af9d8483d",